ARMmbed/mbed_OS_API_Docs/docs/APIs/io/DigitalInOut.md

-# DigitialInOut
+# DigitalInOut

-The DigitalInOut interface is used as a bi-directional digital pin:
+Use the DigitalInOut interface as a bidirectional digital pin:

 * Read the value of a digital pin when set as an input.
 * Write the value when set as an output.

-Any of the numbered mbed pins can be used as a DigitalInOut.
+You can use any of the numbered mbed pins as a DigitalInOut.

 ## API